wazuh/wazuh-documentation/source/deployment-options/index.rst

 Installing the Wazuh central components
 ---------------------------------------

 All the alternatives include instructions on how to install the Wazuh central components.
-After installing the :ref:`components <components>`, you then need to deploy the agent to your endponts.
+After installing the :ref:`components <components>`, you then need to deploy the agent to your endpoints.

 .. raw:: html